PDF Generation API with Watermark and Stamp

 - Uses line-height and text wrapping logic to ensure the text is fully visible without overlapping.

-Once the page is fully rendered with any injected elements, the API uses Playwright’s PDF generation capabilities to create an A4 PDF with custom margins and background printing enabled.
+PDF Document Generation: After the page content is fully rendered, including any dynamically injected watermark or stamp elements, the API utilizes Playwright’s robust PDF generation capabilities.
+It creates an A4-sized PDF document with custom margins and ensures that background graphics are printed correctly.

 Setup and Running